balajirajmohan/twdemo/README.md

 Tech Stacks Used:

-CI/CD- Jenkins
+1.CI/CD- Jenkins
-Infra Provisioning- Terraform
+2.Infra Provisioning- Terraform
-Container Runtime- Docker
+3.Container Runtime- Docker
-Image Artifcatory - DockerHub
+4.Image Artifcatory - DockerHub

+Steps to Reproduce:
+1. Login to AWS Console and Create an IAM user with Admin Role.
+2. Download the .csv Crdentials